MajorMilk/Discord-Music-Bot-With-Open-AI-Integration/README.md

                 /time - Gives the time

-                !play youtubelink plays a song from youtube
+                /play youtubelink plays a song from youtube

-                !search 'random message' will search youtube and return the top result
+                /search 'random message' will search youtube and return the top result

-                !playsearch plays the last search
+                /playsearch plays the last search

-                !skip - skips the current song
+                /skip - skips the current song

-                !leave - if theres a bug, use this to reset your session.
+                /leave - if theres a bug, use this to reset your session.

-                !queue / !Q - Shows the queue
+                /queue / !Q - Shows the queue

-                !clearQ / !clearqueue - clears the queue
+                /clearqueue / !clearqueue - clears the queue

-                !remove n - n is a number, removes a song from the queue
+                /remove n - n is a number, removes a song from the queue

-                !swap n1 n2 - Swaps two songs position in the queue
+                /swap n1 n2 - Swaps two songs position in the queue